NolanoOrg/nolano-org.github.io/index.md

 intro_image_hide_on_mobile: true
 show_call_box: true
 ---
-# Running chatbots and copilots on your laptop & phone
+# Running chatbots and copilots on your laptop and phone
 Compression as a service